Investing Brokerages & Advisors

 If you want access to more cryptocurrencies, one of the best cryptocurrency exchanges, such as Coinbase, Kraken, or Crypto.com, might make more sense than using either of these online brokers.

-Compared to Robinhood and even other traditional brokerages, Fidelity has a more extensive library of research and analytical tools.
-Additionally, Fidelity offers managed portfolios, similar to what you see with the best robo-advisors.
+Additionally, Fidelity offers managed portfolios, similar to those offered by the best robo-advisors.
 If that's important to you, and you don't want to direct your portfolio on your own, it can make sense to look for a broker that does the heavy lifting of data-backed asset allocation.

-Fidelity offers some funds that don't come with expense ratios, whereas you still have to consider expense ratios for ETFs on Robinhood, even without the trading fee.
+Fidelity also offers some funds that don't come with expense ratios, whereas you still have to consider expense ratios for ETFs on Robinhood, even without the trading fee.
+I recommend comparing the fees and fine print for both options before deciding which option makes more financial sense.

 FAQs